Discrete Quantum Gaussians and Central Limit Theorem: Preliminaries

 \begin{Def}[\bf Characteristic function] For any $n$-qudit state $\rho\in \mathcal{D}(\mathcal{H}^{\ot n})$, the characteristic function $\Xi_{\rho}:V^n\to\complex$ is defined as

 \end{Def} Hence, the state $\rho$ can be written as a linear combination of the Weyl operators with characteristic function

-The process of taking characteristic functions is the quantum Fourier transform that we consider.
-The characteristic function has been used to study quantum Boolean functions~\cite{montanaro2010quantum}.
-(See also a more general framework of quantum Fourier analysis \cite{JaffePNAS20}.)
+We define the expansion into characteristic functions as the quantum Fourier transform that we study.
+The characteristic function has been used to study quantum Boolean functions~\cite{montanaro2010quantum}, and was later applied to study quantum circuit complexity~\cite{Bucomplexity22}, and quantum scrambling~\cite{GBJPNAS23}.
+(See also a more general framework of quantum Fourier analysis through a picture Fourier transform, which intertwines matrix units with Weyl operators~\cite{JaffePNAS20}.)

-\begin{Def}[\bf Stabilizer state ~\cite{Gottesman96,Gottesman97}] A pure stabilizer state for an $n$-qudit system is a common eigenstate of an abelian subgroup of the Weyl operators of size $d^n$.
-(It is also the corresponding projection onto the eigenstate.)
+\begin{Def}[\bf Stabilizer state ~\cite{Gottesman96,Gottesman97}] A pure stabilizer vector for an $n$-qudit system is a common unit eigenvector for an abelian subgroup of the Weyl group of size $d^n$.
+(The corresponding state is the projection onto the eigenvector, and sometimes we use this nomenclature interchangeably, calling the eigenvector a pure state.)
 A general stabilizer state $\rho$ is a convex linear combination of pure stabilizer states. \end{Def}

 In other words, $\ket{\psi}$ is a pure stabilizer vector if there exists an abelian subgroup $S$ of the Weyl operators with $n$ generators $\set{w(\vec{p}_i, \vec q_i)}_{i\in[n]}$ such that $w(\vec{p}_i, \vec q_i)\ket{\psi}=\chi(x_i)\ket{\psi}$ with $x_i\in \mathbb{Z}_d$ for every $i\in[n]$.
-In general, every abelian subgroup $S$ of the Weyl operators has size $d^r$ with $r\in[n]$.
+In general, every abelian subgroup $S$ of the Weyl operators has size $d^r$ with $0\leq r\leq n$.
 The operators in $S$ generate an abelian $C^*$-algebra $C^*(S)$.
 The projections in $C^*(S)$ are called the \emph{stabilizer projections} associated with $S$.

-\begin{Def}[\bf Minimal stabilizer-projection state] Given an abelian subgroup of Weyl operators $S$. a minimal projection in $C^*(S)$ is called a \emph{minimal stabilizer projection} associated with $S$.
-A minimal stabilizer-projection state (MSPS) is a minimal stabilizer projection normalized by dividing by its dimension. \end{Def}
+\begin{Def}[\bf Minimal stabilizer-projection state] Let $S$ be an abelian subgroup of Weyl operators.
+A minimal projection in $C^*(S)$ is called a \emph{minimal stabilizer projection} associated with $S$.
+A minimal stabilizer-projection state (MSPS) is a minimal stabilizer projection normalized by dividing by its rank. \end{Def}